Bachelor of Science in Computer Science (BSCS)

-As part of its ongoing efforts to assess the undergraduate curriculum, the computer Science department is now using the MFT to statistically compare our graduates with graduates from other schools nationwide.
-The test contains 60 multiple-choice questions.
-Individual scores on the MFT given an effective metric to measure your level of achievement, and allow you to compare your scores with national comparative data.
-The department uses the scores to assist in our detailed curriculum review and evaluation.
+The Computer Science Department uses the MFT to statistically compare our graduates to graduates from other institutions of higher education nationwide.
+The test consists of 60 multiple-choice questions.
+Individual scores on the MFT give an effective metric to measure levels of achievement and allow students to compare their scores with national comparative data.
+The Computer Science Department uses the scores to assist in its ongoing, detailed curriculum review and evaluation.
 All results are confidential.

 Computer Science Core Extension Courses (21 hours)

-Various core extensions and areas of emphasis for the Computer Science Core Extension may be taken to form an area of specialization, such as Computing in Information Systems engineering.
-A core extension of at least 21 semester hours must be completed to obtain the Bachelor of Science in Computer Science degree.
-At least 12 of the 21 hours selected must be approved upper division computer science courses (that is, courses with numbers greater than 3000).
+Various core extensions and areas of emphasis for the Computer Science Core Extension may be taken to form an area of specialization, such as the Information Systems Engineering track.
+A core extension of at least 21 semester hours must be completed to obtain the Bachelor of Science degree in Computer Science.
+At least 12 of the 21 hours selected must be approved upper-division computer science courses (courses with numbers of 3000 or higher).
 The remaining hours must be in an area of emphasis consistent with the computer science degree.
 They may include additional upper division computer science courses or courses selected from a different academic area.

-Computer Sciences Lower Division Elective Courses (9 hours)
+Additional Computer Science Core Extension Courses (9 hours)

-A student may incorporate one of the elective tracks or one of the concentrations as their Core Extension focus.
-See below for CSCI tracks and concentrations.
+Students may incorporate one of the elective tracks or one of the concentrations below as their Core Extension focus.

 Software Engineering Track